wp-plugins/easy-pie-maintenance-mode/readme.txt

 == Frequently Asked Questions ==

+= How can I create a new mini-theme? =

+The page ['How to create a Maintenance Mode Theme'](http://easypiewp.com/how-to-create-maintenance-mode-theme) describes the process.

-= Why is my site is still viewable even though I've turned on maintenance mode? = Maintenance mode is only shown to visitors who are not logged in.
+= Why is my site is still viewable? =
+Maintenance mode is only shown to visitors who are not logged in.
 The easiest way to check things yourself is view your site with a different browser type than the one you're logged in with (i.e. if you're logged in with Chrome, view the site in Firefox or Internet Explorer or vice versa).

-Alternatively, you can log our or view the site in incognito/private mode with an instance of the same browser type.
+Alternatively, you can log out or view the site in incognito/private mode with an instance of the same browser type.

+= My custom theme changed after plugin upgrade!? =

+Make sure your theme is in the user theme directory and not in the plugins directory where the built-in themes are.
+Maintenance Mode pulls themes from both the plugins directory AND the user theme directory, however only the user theme directory is preserved between updates.

+Therefore, if you want to doctor a theme you'll need to first copy it from the plugins directory into the user theme directory, as explained in ['How to create a Maintenance Mode Theme'](http://easypiewp.com/how-to-create-maintenance-mode-theme).

 = What happens if a search engine hits my site while it's in maintenance mode? =

 The plugin returns a '503' status with 'retry later' HTTP header when in maintenance mode.
 This lets search engines know that your site is temporarily down and to come back 24 hours later.

-= How can I create a new mini-theme? =

-The page ['How to create a Maintenance Mode Theme'](http://easypiewp.com/how-to-create-maintenance-mode-theme) describes the process.

 = I can't get out of maintenance mode.
 Help! =